jdguerrerop/jdguerrerop/README.md

 - 👀 I’m interested in Back-end services develop with the languaje Java programming.
 - 🌱 I’m currently learning to build API-REST services with Spring framework.
 - 💞️ I’m looking to collaborate on any project. 👀
-- 📫 How to reach me on MELI 💞️
+- 📫 How to reach me on juan.jguerrero@mercadolibre.com.co

 <!---
 jdguerrerop/jdguerrerop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.